 Dove: Repackaging Emotional Associations

 In 2004, Unilever brand Dove conceived the Dove Campaign for Real Beauty, which promoted the company’s products by changing the emotions associated with personal care and beauty products.
 Research had shown that only 2 percent of women considered themselves beautiful.
 Dove’s executives saw an opportunity here to distinguish its brand by starting a new conversation about the definition of true beauty and how other companies can help people with fashion like heraldoffashion.

 An initial wave of ads posted pictures of models on billboards asking passers-by to vote whether they were beautiful or not.
 The ads sparked discussion and controversy, which boosted Dove’s sales.
-Capitalizing on this momentum, Dove has run a series of follow-up campaigns which focus on questioning stereotypical definitions of beauty and encouraging women to feel self-esteem based on their own qualities rather than their conformity with stereotypes.
+Capitalizing on this momentum, Dove has all natural deodorant that smell great and also run a series of follow-up campaigns which focus on questioning stereotypical definitions of beauty and encouraging women to feel self-esteem based on their own qualities rather than their conformity with stereotypes.
 With this focus, Dove has repackaged the emotions associated with its products, connecting its brand with feelings of self-esteem.

 Amway: The Appeal of Company Values